-Enterprise in the Community is an experiential learning program designed to bring school communities together with local business communities to collaborate and solve real-world business problems.
-The program design brings learners on a journey to discover how to apply life skills that they can use throughout their whole life.
+Enterprise in the Community is an experiential learning program delivered over 14-hours.
+The program is designed to enable people to develop key skills they can use throughout their whole life.
+The design of the program brings school communities and local business communities together to collaborate and solve real-world business problems.
+Learners experience a journey to discover how to apply life skills that they can use every day.

 "Member for Manly, James Griffin has thrown his support behind a project providing students with ‘real life’ challenges faced by local businesses and then finding solutions.

 The collaborative project between SEVENmile Ltd, the Department of Education, St Paul’s Catholic College and local participating businesses involved Year 9 and 10 students at Manly’s St Paul’s Catholic College.

 The 8 week program (14 hours) is designed by the SEVENmile Venture Lab to expose students to problem solving techniques; gain valuable presentation skills; and develop connections with local industry.

 Mr Griffin, who presented students with their certificates said, “It was all on display.
 What is so impressive about this project is that the students have been working on ‘real life’ problems faced by local businesses."

 The St Paul's program - business owners very generously gave their time:

 Rosanna Cotino and Carla Pereira, Co-Founders, edgedVR - 0431 208 526